jcortell/blog/site/content/post/2017-10-01-aiautocoloring.md

 <!--more-->

-The other day I saw an interesting AI code repository to transfer the coloring style of an image onto a ketch.
+The other day I saw an interesting AI code repository to transfer the coloring style of an image onto a sketch.

 This is nothing new, as there are many similar examples, like Cloudinary's.
 But this is open source, and easy to use.
 Two qualities that I appreciate in software.